richmahn/en_tn/zec/front/intro.md

 #### Outline of the Book of Zechariah ####

-1. The returning nation of Israel is called to repent and return to Yahweh (1:1–6)
+1. Zechariah calls the returning nation of Israel to repent and return to Yahweh (1:1–6)
 1. The eight night visions (1:7-6:8)
     - Yahweh sends his messengers throughout the whole earth (1:7–17)
     - Four horns and four craftsmen (1:18–21)